yongjinjiang/belly-button-biodiversity/README.md

-This project is deployed on Heroku: (https://belly-botton-biodiversity.herokuapp.com/)
+This project is deployed on Heroku [here](https://belly-botton-biodiversity.herokuapp.com/).

 # Belly Button Biodiversity
 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)